Indar25/AZPayment/README.md

 ---
 ### ✅ Summary: What / Why / When
-Question	Answer
+---
+### What?
-What?
-A pattern for managing distributed workflows with local transactions and compensation Why?
-Ensures consistency across microservices without using distributed transactions When?
+A pattern for managing distributed workflows with local transactions and compensation
+### Why?
+Ensures consistency across microservices without using distributed transactions
+### When?
 Use when your process spans multiple services and can tolerate eventual consistency

 ---